MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EventLogLevel.md

 ```

 ### -Identity
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Identity parameter specifies the name of the event category and log level to display.

-!!!
-Exchange Server 2016

 The Identity parameter filters the results by the name of the event category.
 To see the available event categories, run the following command: Get-EventLogLevel.

 You can't use this parameter with the Server parameter.

 ```yaml
 Type: ECIdParameter